-(22) "Manager" means a licensed manager.

-(23) "Manager trainee" means a blind individual who has applied for and been found eligible for vocational rehabilitation services and has been accepted for training in the business enterprise program, but who has not received a license from the state licensing agency.
+- (18) "Manager" means a licensed manager. - (19) "Manager trainee" means a blind individual who has: - (A) applied for and been found eligible for vocational rehabilitation services; and - (B) been accepted for training in the BEP;

+but who has not received a license from the state licensing agency.

-(24) "Net proceeds" means gross sales less the allowable expenses set out in section 34 of this rule that an operator has paid for the operation of the BEP facility, excluding any salary paid to the operator.
+- (20) "Net proceeds" means gross sales less the allowable expenses set out in section 34 of this rule that an operator has paid for the operation of the BEP facility, excluding any salary paid to the operator.

+- (21) "Operator" means a:

+- (A) licensed manager;

+- (B) manager trainee; or

+- (C) temporary operator;

-(25) "Operator" means a licensed manager, a manager trainee, or a temporary operator who has an agreement with the state licensing agency to operate a BEP facility.
+who has an agreement with the state licensing agency to operate a BEP facility.

-(26) "Other property" has the meaning set out in 34 CFR 395.1(n).
+- (22) "Other property" has the meaning set forth in 34 CFR 395.1(n).

+- (23) "Permit" means the official approval given to the state licensing agency by a department, agency, or instrumentality in control of the:

+- (A) maintenance;

+- (B) operation; and

+- (C) protection;

-(27) "Permit" means the official approval given to the state licensing agency by a department, agency, or instrumentality in control of the maintenance, operation, and protection of federal property, or person in control of other property, whereby the state licensing agency is authorized to establish a BEP facility under 20 U.S.C.
+of federal property, or person in control of other property, whereby the state licensing agency is authorized to establish a BEP facility under 20 U.S.C.
 107.

+- (24) "Placement list" means an index of:

+- (A) licensed managers; and

+- (B) manager trainees;
-(28) "Placement list" means an index of licensed managers and manager trainees eligible to bid on an available BEP facility.
-(29) "Primary facility" means a licensed manager's BEP facility location with the greatest amount of gross sales as determined annually on June 30 of the most recently complete state fiscal year.

-(30) "Probationary period" is the period of time from a manager trainee's placement at a BEP facility until the manager trainee is licensed under this rule.
+eligible to bid on an available BEP facility.

+- (25) "Primary facility" means a licensed manager's BEP facility location with the greatest amount of gross sales as determined annually on September 30 of the most recently complete federal fiscal year. - (26) "Probationary period" means the period of time from a manager trainee's placement at a permanent BEP facility until the manager trainee is licensed under this rule. - (27) "Seniority" means the following: - (A) For a licensed manager, seniority: - (i) is determined from the date of completion of the licensed manager's probationary period; and
-(31) "Seniority" has the following meaning:

-(A) For a licensed manager, seniority is determined from the date a licensed manager is licensed to operate a BEP facility and continues to accrue as long as the licensed manager holds a valid agreement with the state licensing agency to operate a BEP facility.

-(B) For a manager trainee, seniority is determined from the date that BVIS received the manager trainee referral from vocational rehabilitation services.

-(32) "Set aside funds" means funds accruing to the state licensing agency from:

-(A) a uniform assessment against the net proceeds of assigned BEP facilities; or

-(B) vending machines on federal property under 34 CFR 395.8.

-(33) "State licensing agency" means DDARS.
+- (ii) continues to accrue as long as the licensed manager: - (AA) holds a valid agreement with the state licensing agency to operate a BEP facility; or - (BB) has been displaced through no fault of their own. - (B) For a manager trainee, seniority is determined from the date that BVIS received the manager trainee referral from vocational rehabilitation services. - (28) "Set-aside funds" means funds accruing to the state licensing agency from: - (A) a uniform assessment against the net proceeds of assigned BEP facilities; or - (B) vending machines on federal property under 34 CFR 395.8. - (29) "State licensing agency" means DDRS. - (30) "Temporary operator" means: - (A) a licensed manager; - (B) a manager trainee; or - (C) any sighted or blind person;

-(34) "Temporary operator" means a licensed manager, a manager trainee, or any sighted or blind person who enters into an agreement with the state licensing agency to operate a BEP facility on a temporary basis when a licensed manager or manager trainee is not available.
+who enters into an agreement with the state licensing agency to operate a BEP facility on a temporary basis when a licensed manager or manager trainee is not available.